 according to a standard cryptographic algorithm acting as a proof of the value, nodes are contributing to the application (Bitcoin uses the Proof of Work Algorithm).

-- A whitepaper is published describing the dApp and its features
+A whitepaper is published describing the dApp and its features.
+This whitepaper can outline the idea for dApp development but also entail a working prototype.

-The intent of Ethereum is to create a protocol for building decentralized applications.
+Ethereum intends to create a protocol for building decentralized applications.
 Ethereum provides developers with a foundational layer: a blockchain with a built-in Turing-complete programming language, allowing anyone to write smart contracts and decentralized applications where they can create their own arbitrary rules for ownership, transaction formats, and state transition functions.
 In general, there are three types of applications on top of Ethereum.

-# Semi-financial applications, where money is involved but there is also a heavy non-monetary side to what is being done
+where money is involved, but there is also a heavy non-monetary side to what is being done

-# Applications such as online voting and decentralized governance that are not financial at all.
+such as online voting & decentralized governance that are not financial at all.

 - Token Systems